kgoggin/graphql-codegen-reason/README.md

 ## Working with the generated types

-The API for the generated types was inspired by the `[@bs.deriving abstract]` syntax recently released for bs-platform.
+The API for the generated types was inspired by the [`[@bs.deriving abstract]` syntax recently released for bs-platform](https://bucklescript.github.io/docs/en/object.html#record-mode).
 This plugin will generate an abstract type that corresponds to each of your GraphQL `type` definitions, as well as a `module` for each that contains "getters" for the field.
 For example, a schema like this:

 ```
 type Post {